-Terms relating to wages (the calculation and payment thereof), working hours, holidays and paid annual leave must be clearly stated in writing (LSA, article 17).
+Terms relating to wages (the calculation and payment thereof), working hours, holidays and paid annual leave must be clearly stated in writing (the Labour Standards Act, article 17).
 Failure to do so could result in a fine of up to 5 million won.
 Therefore, in Korea, employers should enter into written employment contracts that clearly set out the above matters.